openfaas/openfaas.github.io/_posts/2019-07-01-5-ways-to-share.md

 *Some of our end-user community in July 2019*

-Traction and adoption of OpenFaaS is growing fast.
+In [the 2019 Project Update](/blog/project-update/) I outlined the traction, production usage and adoption of OpenFaaS.

 * Over 17.8k GitHub stars
 * Over 210 contributors